jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 there are two major differences btwn Spring-AOP and AspectJ-AOP:

-- the type of weaving.
+- the type of weaving
   Spring-aop approach is simpler and more manageable.
 But with the Spring AOP you can't use the all power of AOP because the implementation is done through proxies and not with modification of your bytecode.

   Spring AOP is basically a proxy instnace created by the container, so spring-AOP can only be applied to Spring beans.
 AspectJ AOP can be used to any java instances (beans or not-beans)

-- joinpoint definition.
+- joinpoint definition
   1. spring-AOP can only be applied to Spring beans.
 AspectJ AOP can be used to any java instances (beans or not-beans).
   2. the joinpoint definition in Spring-aop is restricted to method definition.
 While with AspectJ you can use the aspect in both methods and fields.